 Issues involving your flight for the day of travel such as baggage policies are usually subject to the operating airline policies.
 In this case, American Airlines determines your checked baggage pricing.
 For weather related changes, you will most likely need to contact AA.
 I highly recommend doing this via twitter to avoid long hold times on the phone.

 Date changes on Etihad award tickets are subject to a fee of ~$27 per ticket.
 Destination changes require a redeposit (cancellation).
-So that would cost 10% of the miles you redeemed.
+The cost to redeposit is 10% of the miles you redeemed.

 On many international itineraries, AA gives free checked bag allowances, so this doesn’t really matter.
-But on domestic flights, a checked bag costs $25 each way.
-AAdvantage credit card holders receive a free first checked bag benefit just by holding this card.
+But on domestic flights, a checked bag costs $30 each way.
+AAdvantage credit card holders receive a free first checked bag as a benefit of this card.
 This benefit applies to award tickets, even if a partner airline issues the ticket.
 But you may need to present your card to the agent at check in.

 What if I need to add a lap infant to an American Airlines award ticket booked with Etihad miles?